Bing Ads

 Chapter 10: Wound Emergencies

-Wounds are an injury of the soft tissue (tissue in the body that is not bone).
-Wounds are generally classified as either a closed or open wound.
+A wound is an injury to soft tissue (tissue that is not bone).
+Wounds are generally classified as either closed or open.

-• Puncturing and penetrating (sharp objects, glass, etc.)
+• Puncture or penetrating injuries (sharp objects, glass, etc.)

 • Bleeding